+3.7.1.
 In accordance with the ongoing requirements of the Corporation, wet plant hire and subcontractors will be utilised for the sole purpose of Capital Works and Operating Projects or those works that require additional assistance to the Corporation's workforce beyond its core functions.

-PART 4 - HOURS OF WORK AND RELATED MATTERS
+4. HOURS OF WORK AND RELATED MATTERS

-Clause 4.1 - Hours of Work
+4.1.
+Hours of Work

-4.1.1 The payment of wages in this clause for ordinary hours of work will override the payment of wages set in the Award that is referred to in Clause 1.7 of this Enterprise Agreement.
+4.1.1.
+The payment of wages in this clause for ordinary hours of work will override the payment of wages set in the Award that is referred to in Clause 1.6 of this Enterprise Agreement.

-Clause 4.2 - Span of Hours
+4.2.
+Span of Hours

-4.2.1 The normal span of hours will be 6.00am - 6.00pm per day Monday to Friday, unless otherwise indicated in this document for specific workgroups who will have a span of hours of 5.00am - 5.00pm or 7.00am - 7.00pm.
-(See appendix D of this document for the span of hours for specific workgroups)
+4.2.1.
+The normal span of hours will be 6.00am - 6.00pm per day Monday to Friday, unless otherwise indicated in this document for specific workgroups who will have a span of hours of 5.00am - 5.00pm or 7.00am - 7.00pm.
+(See Appendix D of this document for the span of hours for specific workgroups)

-- 4.2.2 An early start or late finish penalty of 30% for the first two hours and then 50% thereafter will be paid to all employees who work outside the span of hours 6am-6pm or as otherwise indicated in Appendix D. - 4.2.3 Any permanent change to the span of hours during the life of this Agreement will be by negotiation and agreement as per Clause 4.4 Changes of Hours of this document.
+- 4.2.2.
+An early start or late finish penalty of 30% for the first two hours and then 50% thereafter will be paid to all employees who work outside the span of hours 6am-6pm or as otherwise indicated in Appendix D. - 4.2.3.
+Any permanent change to the span of hours during the life of this Agreement will be by negotiation and agreement as per Clause 4.4 Changes of Hours of this Agreement.

-Clause 4.3 - Spread of Hours
+4.3.
+Spread of Hours

-- 4.3.1 The ordinary hours of work shall be seventy six (76) hours in a work cycle of fourteen (14) days worked Monday to Friday Refer to Appendix C Rostered Days Off 9-Day Fortnight Arrangement. - 4.3.2 Provided that by mutual agreement with an employee(s) and the employer, an employee(s) may agree to work no less than four (4) hours and up to a maximum of twelve (12) ordinary hours once on any day, and these arrangements are only applicable to those employees concerned.
+- 4.3.1.
+The ordinary hours of work shall be 76 hours in a work cycle of fourteen (14) days worked Monday to Friday Refer to Appendix C Rostered Days Off 9-Day Fortnight Arrangement. - 4.3.2.
+Provided that by mutual agreement with an employee/s and the employer, an employee/s may agree to work no less than four (4) hours and up to a maximum of twelve (12) ordinary hours once on any day, and these arrangements are only applicable to those employees concerned.

-Clause 4.4 - Changes to Hours of Work
+4.4.
+Changes to Hours of Work

-4.4.1 The parties recognise the need for changes in the delivery of services, cyclic and seasonal demands, which may require the need to change the hours of work.
-Such changes are not intended to provide a substitute for overtime entitlements, but enable the Corporation to provide effective and efficient services.

-4.4.2 While it is the intention of the Corporation to seek changes to the hours of work through consultation and mutual agreement with the employee(s) concerned, where mutual agreement cannot be reached, the following conditions will apply.
+- 4.4.1.
+The parties recognise the need for changes in the delivery of services, cyclic and seasonal demands, which may require the need to change the hours of work.
+Such changes are not intended to provide a substitute for overtime entitlements but enable the Corporation to provide effective and efficient services. - 4.4.2.
+While it is the intention of the Corporation to seek changes to the hours of work through consultation and mutual agreement with the employee/s concerned, where mutual agreement cannot be reached, the following conditions will apply.

-Period of Notice Type of Change Means of Change 28 days Seasonal Consultation with individual employee or if agreement reached with the majority of team, the proposed change will be implemented, or Provision of notice 14 days Short-Term / Specific Projects Two (2) weeks minimum - six (6) weeks maximum Consultation with individual employee or if agreement is reached with the majority of team, the proposed change will be implemented, or Provision of notice Non applicable A period of less than 2 weeks Change through mutual agreement, orOvertime / TOIL 14 days Permanent Change within span of hours (5.00am-5.00pm; 6.00am-6.00pm; 7.00am-7.00pm) Change through mutual agreement or by provision of notice.
-By negotiation Permanent Change outside span of hours (5.00am- 5.00pm; 6.00am-6.00pm; 7.00am-7.00pm) - includes introduction of shift work/alternate rostering/split shifts Discuss as part of the Change Management Process.
+Period of Notice Type of Change Means of Change 28 days Seasonal Consultation with individual employee or if agreement reached with the majority of team, the proposed change will be implemented, or Provision of notice 14 days Short-Term / Specific Projects Two (2) weeks minimum - six (6) weeks maximum Consultation with individual employee or if agreement is reached with the majority of team, the proposed change will be implemented, or Provision of notice Non applicable A period of less than 2 weeks Change through mutual agreement, or Overtime / TOIL 14 days Permanent Change within span of hours (5.00am-5.00pm; 6.00am-6.00pm; 7.00am-7.00pm) Change through mutual agreement or by provision of notice.
+By negotiation Permanent Change outside span of hours (5.00am- Discuss as part of the Change Management Process.
 By negotiation

+5.00pm; 6.00am-6.00pm; 7.00am-7.00pm)

+- includes introduction of

+shift work/alternate

+rostering/split shifts